Prison Classification and Reclassification

 Objective Offender Classification requires regular reclassification to occur every year, or sooner.
 This is to ensure that the process of classification is accurate both for one year the next, and to ensure that individual-differences among offenders are taken into account to avoid clumping all inmates who fall under a broad risk category the exact same level of custody or treatment.
 Above all, it injects sensitivity and responsivity into the process of risk assessment and classification, one of the central tenets of Andrews' Psychology of Criminal Conduct on which objective offender classification is based.

-Canadian researchers have proven that reclassification is effective both from a re-offending perspective as well as a cost-savings perspective.
-When offenders are more properly placed in a custody-level that matches their precise levels of risk and needs, more offenders complete their sentence successful.
+Correctional researchers have proven that reclassification is effective both from a re-offending perspective as well as a cost-savings perspective.
+When offenders are more properly placed in a custody-level that matches their precise levels of risk and psychological needs, more offenders complete their sentence successfully.